fiskmoz/discord-music-bot/README.md

-# discord-music-bot
+# Discord-music-bot

 ## A node typescript music bot for discord.

 Play music in your own discord server, easily hostable for free on heroku.
-Queue songs from youtube links, in channel searching and queue entire spotify playlists directly to the bot.
+Queue songs from youtube links, in channel searching or queue entire spotify playlists directly to the bot.

 ### Run: